Related articles & videos:

 A commit message that will publish (only) the title of GC-1929 to the Work Log since the only text on the #pub line is the ticket identifier

 In this example, the first line of the commit message is not published.
-The only content that will be published to the Chart Glimpse is the title of the issue that was referenced on the line that starts with #pub:
+The only content that will be published to the Snap Changelog is the title of the issue that was referenced on the line that starts with #pub:

 GC-1929 was the identifier for a ticket in Jira that had the title "Allow developers to embed GC stats into Github Profile."
 Including the #pub GC-1929 message from above will result in a line like this one (with no specific commit details) showing in the Work Log